qaware/qaware-blog-source/README.md

 1. Add `lastmod` attribute.
 Use value of `date` attribute for the first version of your new page.
 2. Add `author` attribute.
 Add a markdown link to your GitHub profile as value.
 3. Add `type` attribute with value `post`.
 Our theme supports more content type.
 But for the moment we only use `post`.
 4. Add `image` attribute.
-Put an image to the `/static/img` folder and write the link into attribute`s value.
+Put an image to the `/static/images` folder and write the filename (without `images/`) into attribute's value.
 More infos about providing image files can be found in the next chapter.
 5. Add `tags`: Select one or more fitting tags for your post: e.g. `Testing`, `Architecture`, `Cloud Native`

 Final example: